Queen's Own Worcestershire Hussars: Uniforms and insignia

 Following its formation in 1794 the "Worcestershire Troop of Gentlemen and Yeomen" wore red jackets faced in dark blue and silver, with white or buff breeches.
-The headdress was the Tarleton helmet worn by the regular light cavalry regiments.
+The headdress was the Tarleton Cap worn by the regular light cavalry regiments.
 When re-raised in 1831 the Worcestershire Yeomanry adopted a red and white Light Dragoon dress, complete with plumed shako and buff facings.
 From 1850 to 1870 a Heavy Dragoon style helmet was worn, retaining the white plume of the earlier period.
 In 1871 a dark blue hussar uniform heavily embroidered in silver (for officers) or white (for other ranks) braiding, replaced the scarlet dragoon style (se photograph above).
 Fur busbies closely resembling those of the regular hussars were worn with red plumes and bags.
 Plainer blue undress uniforms were worn for training and ordinary duties by all ranks.

-For reasons of economy and simplification, a khaki "lancer" style uniform was introduced in 1902-03 for the regiment, worn with scarlet facings for both full dress and service dress.
+For reasons of economy and simplification, a khaki "lancer" style uniform was introduced in 1902–03 for the regiment, worn with scarlet facings for both full dress and service dress.
 Influenced by Boer War experience, a wide brimmed slouch hat with scarlet "page" band and plume was also worn.
 This attempt at modernisation proved unpopular with serving yeomen and by 1908 the dark blue, silver or white full dress had been restored to the regiment.
 The plain (without facings) khaki service dress of the regular cavalry was worn from 1907 onwards, replacing the colourful full dress for nearly all occasions after 1914.
 While battle dress or other standard British Army uniforms were worn after 1938, features such as the by now historic blue and scarlet survived in items such as the field service caps of World War II (see lede illustration above).